-The full-time program consists of three academic sessions, but students may complete requirements within two academic sessions – totaling eight months from September to April.
+The full-time program consists of three academic sessions (Fall/Winter/Summer).
+Students typically complete requirements within two academic sessions (Fall and Winter), totaling eight months from September to April.

-The part-time program normally takes six academic sessions – totaling 20 months from September to April over the course of two years.
+The part-time program typically takes six academic sessions, totaling 20 months from September to April over the course of two years.

 |STA 2101H||Methods of Applied Statistics I||0.5|